 Address: 7 Queen Street, Commercial Bay, Auckland 1010, New Zealand

 Opening Hours: Monday – Saturday (12 pm – 10 pm); Sunday (12 pm – 8 pm)

 Homeland, Auckland CBD

 Legendary New Zealand chef Peter Gordon is hoping to tell the stories of local suppliers with Homeland, his latest offering to Auckland’s food and drink lovers.
-The prolific chef describes Homeland as a “food embassy” in that sense, making the venue as much a cooking school where local suppliers can teach people how best to use their produce, and dining room where dishes include cloudy bar clam rosti with fried egg, chilli jam, and creme fraiche, and Gordon’s signature Turkish eggs with whipped garlic yoghurt, Aleppo chilli butter, and toast.
+The prolific chef describes Homeland as a “food embassy” in that sense, making the venue as much a cooking school where local suppliers can teach people how best to use their produce, and a dining room where dishes include Cloudy Bay clams with green coconut curry and Gordon’s signature Turkish eggs with whipped garlic yoghurt, Aleppo chilli butter, and toast.

 Address: 11 Westhaven Drive, Auckland 1010, New Zealand

 Opening Hours: Wednesday (8 am – 3 pm); Thursday – Saturday (8 am – 9 pm); Sunday (8 am – 3 pm)

 Located inside The Hotel Britomart, kingi is a pure celebration of locally and sustainably caught seafood.
 Like many of the other best new restaurants in Auckland, the kitchen is fierce with the identity of Aotearoa, showcasing nothing that doesn’t align with the terroir of New Zealand’s oceans, dunes, river mouths, and reefs.